 Types of seizures

-The most common seizure types are classified as either partial or generalized.
-Partial seizures arise from one part of the brain and include simple partial and complex partial seizures.
-Generalized seizures seem to involve the entire brain and include generalized tonic-clonic, absence, myoclonic, as well as tonic and atonic seizures.
+Seizures are classified as either generalized, focal, or unknown onset.
+Focal seizures arise from one part of the brain and include focal aware and focal impaired awareness.
+Generalized seizures involve the entire brain and include generalized tonic-clonic, absence, myoclonic, as well as tonic, clonic, and atonic seizures.

-If you have this type of seizure, your whole brain is involved and you lose consciousness.
-The seizure may then take one of the following five forms:
+If you have this type of seizure, the whole brain is involved and you lose consciousness.
+The seizure may then take one of the following six forms:

-- In a generalized tonic-clonic convulsive seizure (previously called "grand mal" seizure), you become rigid, and may fall if standing.
-Your muscles switch between periods of spasm and relaxation with jerking motions.
+- Tonic-Clonic Seizure ("grand mal"): you become rigid, and may fall if standing.
+Your muscles switch between periods of spasm (tonic) and relaxation with jerking motions (clonic).
 You may bite your tongue.
 Your breathing is labored and you may urinate or defecate involuntarily.

-- In a tonic seizure, your muscles generally stiffen without rhythmical jerking.
+- Tonic Seizure: your muscles generally stiffen without rhythmical jerking.
 This stiffening or rigidity also involves the breathing muscles and you may cry out or moan.

-- In an atonic seizure (also known as a drop attack), your muscle control is suddenly lost, causing you to fall if you are standing.
+- Atonic Seizure (drop attack): your muscle control is suddenly lost, causing you to fall if you are standing.

-- In a myoclonic seizure, your limbs jerk abruptly.
+- Myoclonic Seizure: your arms and legs jerk abruptly.
 These seizures often occur soon after you wake up, either on their own or with other forms of a generalized seizure.

-- In an absence seizure, your consciousness is briefly interrupted, with no other signs, except perhaps for a fluttering of your eyelids.
-These seizures happen most often in children and are sometimes known as "petit mal" seizures.
+- Absence Seizure ("petit mal"): your consciousness is briefly interrupted, with no other signs, except perhaps for a fluttering of your eyelids.
+These seizures happen most often in children.

-If you are having a partial seizure, the disturbance in brain activity begins in or involves a distinct area of your brain.
-The nature of these seizures is usually determined by the function of the part of your brain that is involved.
-For example, if the motor cortex area of your brain is affected, then your arm or leg may jerk uncontrollably.
-Partial seizures are sometimes known as "focal."
-There are basically three types of partial seizure: simple partial, complex partial, and partial seizures that develop into secondarily generalized seizures.
+If you are having a focal seizure, the disturbance in brain activity begins in a distinct area of your brain.
+The nature of these seizures is usually determined by the function of the brain area involved.
+For example, if the motor cortex area is affected, then your arm or leg may jerk uncontrollably.
+Focal seizures were previously called "partial."
+There are three types of focal seizures:

-- Complex partial seizures differ from partial seizures in that your consciousness is affected.
-This type of seizure usually begins with a blank or empty stare, and your awareness changes, even though the seizure does not involve convulsions.
-You may fiddle with clothes or nearby objects, wander around, and generally be confused.
+- Focal Impaired Awareness Seizure: the seizure usually begins with a blank or empty stare, and your awareness changes, even though the seizure does not involve convulsions.
+You may fiddle with clothes, smack your lips, wander around, and generally be confused.
 This type of seizure usually lasts 2-4 minutes and involves the temporal lobes of the brain, but may also affect the frontal and parietal lobes.
+The person has no memory of the seizure and may feel tired or confused afterwards.
+It is often preceded by an aura or warning.
+(Previously called complex partial seizures.)

 What treatments are available?